 To avoid penalties in criminal/civil enforcement proceedings, companies should purpose to defend themselves during FCPA investigations.
 First and foremost, compliance programs must have protocols for dealing with DOJ and SEC inquires.
 It’s also important for companies to maintain documentation that can support compliance in the event of an investigation.

 Contact Corporate Investigation Consulting now to get the best FCPA defense strategies.
 We have unmatched experience in FCPA matters.
-Our law firm has career federal compliance & defense lawyers, former DOJ employees (prosecutors) as well as former senior officials who have worked with all federal agencies.
+Our consultants are former DOJ employees as well as former senior officials who have worked with all federal agencies.
 We can ensure your company avoids unnecessary costs, federal liability, and lost business opportunities.